Table of contents:

 Because ICP-MS samples must be in a liquid form to facilitate ionization, sample digestion may be required.
 Sample volume requirements vary with the concentration of the element of interest in the sample, any interferences present, instrument sensitivity for the element, the number of analysis being conducted, and the number of elements of interest.
 Sample volumes as low as 100 uL can be measured.

-At nanoComposix, we use a Thermo Fisher X-Series II quadrupole ICP-MS with collision cell technology.
+At nanoComposix, we use an Agilent 7800 quadrupole ICP-MS with Octopole Reaction System technology and single-particle ICP-MS capability (sp-ICP-MS).
 This instrument allows sensitive detection across an 8-order concentration range for metallic elements.
-In addition to confirming mass concentration of materials synthesized at nanoComposix, we also use ICP-MS for evaluating nanoparticle purity and detecting nanoparticles in environmental samples and biological tissues.
+In addition to confirming mass concentration of materials synthesized at nanoComposix, we also use ICP-MS for evaluating nanoparticle purity, detecting nanoparticles in environmental samples and biological tissues, and performing particle size distribution (PSD) characterization using sp-ICP-MS mode.

 Order our ICP-MS Analytical Service